typedb/typedb-driver-examples/applications/tube-network/tube_network_example/README.md

 python3 -m tube_network_example.src.migrations.timetable_migration
 ```

-This is a custom-built python script that just iterates over the downloaded json data.
+This is a custom-built python script that just iterates over the downloaded JSON data.

 You should see insertions being made into the Grakn, the logs for this will be created in src/migrations/logs, showing the graql query sent, and the response received.